ltnproject/LtnOS/README.md

    ```
    Replace `/dev/sdX` with your USB device (use `lsblk` to identify)

+   If you are in windows just use rufus and flash it :D

 3. Boot from the USB drive
    - You'll see the custom GRUB theme with LtnOS branding